eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

 .. note::

-    |ddsrecorder| entities are created with the QoS of the first Subscriber found in this Topic.
+    |ddsrecorder| entities are created with the QoS of the first Publisher/Subscriber found in this Topic, unless manually set in the :ref:`built-in topics <recorder_builtin_topics>` list.

-|ddsrecorder| allows filtering of DDS :term:`Topics<Topic>`, that is, it allows to define the DDS Topics' data that is going to be recorder by the application.
+|ddsrecorder| allows filtering of DDS :term:`Topics<Topic>`, that is, it allows to define the DDS Topics' data that is going to be recorded by the application.
 This way, it is possible to define a set of rules in |ddsrecorder| to filter those data samples the user does not wish to save.

 It is not mandatory to define such set of rules in the configuration file.